reyha/custom-rag-pipeline/custom-rag-pipeline/README.md

 ```

 After this script completes, look out for an output csv `<name_of_testfile>_metrics.csv`  in same location.
 This file
-contains all of the above mentioned metrics for each query.
+contains all the above-mentioned metrics for each query.

 Note: Ensure flask backend is running before running evaluation script as qa responses are generated on the fly.